izzypt/houses_api_challenge/README.md

   5 - Output a file to save/track our current packages

     $ pip freeze > requirements.txt
-      #To install packages from it, we use : pip install -r requirements.txt
+      //To install packages from it: pip install -r requirements.txt

   6 - Start Django project